 PEGI – 7

 In terms of conceptual design, this game wanted for very little.
-It was impressively diverse, containing a plethora of different locations to explore, and different atmospheres along the way ranging from cam and tranquil to extremely thrilling, and at times foreboding too.
-The problems I have with it regard the technical side.
+It was impressively diverse, containing a plethora of different locations to explore, and different atmospheres along the way ranging from calm and tranquil to extremely thrilling, and at times foreboding too.
+The problems I have with it regarding the technical side.
 I found that even though the game was powered using the latest version of the Unreal engine, one of the most advanced gaming engines on the market, the frame rate went up and down like a Rollercoaster, despite the fact that it isn’t the most visually astute game I’ve ever seen.

 Gameplay – 7/10

-The game’s puzzle solving element can be compared to that of Half-Life or Portal in my opinion, in that very little is self-explanatory, and does require quite a bit of lateral thinking on the player’s part to get through.
-The player must use their better judgement to deice which items found are worth keeping in the long term in order to progress through future arts of the game.
+The game’s puzzle-solving element can be compared to that of Half-Life or Portal in my opinion, in that very little is self-explanatory, and does require quite a bit of lateral thinking on the player’s part to get through.
+The player must use their better judgment to deice which items found are worth keeping in the long term in order to progress through future arts of the game.
 Since there isn’t much action involved, the game can feel a little boring at times, but for the most part, it does well to entertain.

 Controls – 10/10

-Like many other indie first-person video games released these days, there are considerably less mechanics for players to have to worry about, and so, the control scheme poses even less problems than what a conventional first-person shooter does, which is most often times none anyway.
+Like many other indie first-person video games released these days, there are considerably fewer mechanics for players to have to worry about, and so, the control scheme poses even fewer problems than what a conventional first-person shooter does, which is most often times none anyway.
 These days, its only the worst shooting games that seem to have any kind of problems with controls, such as Brink; but this is not one of those games, thankfully.